-"You shall bide behind for a while," said the mayor, as we were about to follow the others.
-"William, do you bring a flask of the old green-sealed sack.
+'You shall bide behind for a while,' said the Mayor, as we were about to follow the others.
+'William, do you bring a flask of the old green sealed sack.
 These creature comforts I do not produce before my lads, for beef and honest malt is the fittest food for such.
 On occasion, however, I am of Paul's opinion, that a flagon of wine among friends is no bad thing for mind or for body.
-You can away now, sweetheart, if you have aught to engage you."

-"Do you go out again ?" asked Mistress Ruth.
+You can away now, sweetheart, if you have aught to engage you.'
+'Do you go out again?' asked Mistress Ruth.

-"Presently, to the town-hall.
-The survey of arms is not yet complete."

-"I shall have your robes ready, and also the rooms of our guests," she answered; and so, with a bright smile to us. tripped away upon her duty.
+'Presently, to the town-hall.
+The survey of arms is not yet complete.'
+'I shall have your robes ready, and also the rooms of our guests,' she answered, and so, with a bright smile to us, tripped away upon her duty.

-"I would that I could order our town as that maiden orders this house," said the mayor.
-"There is not a want that is not supplied before it is felt.
-She reads my thoughts and acts upon them, ere my lips have time to form them.
-If I have still strength to spend in the public service, it is because my private life is full of restful peace.
+'I would that I could order our town as that maiden orders this house,' said the Mayor.
+'There is not a want that is not supplied before it is felt.
+She reads my thoughts and acts upon them ere my lips have time to form them.
+If I have still strength to spend in the public service it is because my private life is full of restful peace.
 Do not fear the sack, sirs.
-It cometh from Brooke and Hellier's, of Abchurch Lane, and may be relied upon."

-"Which showeth that one good thing cometh out of London," remarked Sir Gervas.
+It cometh from Brooke and Hellier's of Abchurch Lane, and may be relied upon.'
+'Which showeth that one good thing cometh out of London,' remarked Sir Gervas.

-"Ay, truly," said the old man, smiling.
-"But what think ye of my young men, sir?
-They must needs be of a very different class to any with whom you are acquainted, if, as I understand, you have frequented Court circles."

-"Why, marry, they are good enough young men, no doubt," Sir Gervas answered, lightly.
-"Methinks, however, that there is a want of sap about them.
-It is not blood, but sour buttermilk that flows in their veins."

-"Nay, nay," the mayor responded, warmly.
-"There you do them an injustice.
-Their passions and feelings are under control, as the skilful rider keeps his horse in hand; but they are as surely there as are the speed and endurance of the animal.
-Did you observe the godly youth who sat upon your right, whom I had occasion to reprove more than once for over zeal?
-He is a fit example of how a man may take the upper hand of his feelings, and keep them in control."

-"And how has he done so?"
+'Aye, truly,' said the old man smiling.
+'But what think ye of my young men, sir?
+They must needs be of a very different class to any with whom you are acquainted, if, as I understand, you have frequented court circles.'
+'Why, marry, they are good enough young men, no doubt,' Sir Gervas answered lightly.
+'Methinks, however, that there is a want of sap about them.
+It is not blood, but sour buttermilk that flows in their veins.'
+'Nay, nay,' the Mayor responded warmly.
+'There you do them an injustice.
+Their passions and feelings are under control, as the skilful rider keeps his horse in hand; but they are as surely there as is the speed and endurance of the animal.
+Did you observe the godly youth who sat upon your right, whom I had occasion to reprove more than once for over-zeal?
+He is a fit example of how a man may take the upper hand of his feelings, and keep them in control.
+'And how has he done so?'
 I asked.

-"Why, between friends," quoth the mayor, "it was but last Lady-day that he asked the hand of my granddaughter Ruth in marriage.
-His time is nearly served, and his father, Sam Derrick, is an honorable craftsman, so that the match would have been no unfitting one.
-The maiden turned against him, however-young girls will have their fancies and the matter came to an end.
+'Why, between friends,' quoth the Mayor, 'it was but last Lady-day that he asked the hand of my granddaughter Ruth in marriage.
+His time is nearly served, and his father, Sam Derrick, is an honourable craftsman, so that the match would have been no unfitting one.
+The maiden turned against him, however-young girls will have their fancies-and the matter came to an end.
 Yet here he dwells under the same roof-tree, at her elbow from morn to night, with never a sign of that passion which can scarce have died out so soon.
 Twice my wool warehouse hath been nigh burned to the ground since then, and twice he hath headed those who fought the flames.
-There are not many whose suit hath been rejected who would bear themselves in so resigned and patient a fashion."

-"I am prepared to find that your judgment is the correct one," said Sir Gervas Jerome.
-"I have learned to distrust too hasty dislikes, and bear in mind that couplet of John Dryden:
+There are not many whose suit hath been rejected who would bear themselves in so resigned and patient a fashion.'
+'I am prepared to find that your judgment is the correct one,' said Sir Gervas Jerome.
+'I have learned to distrust too hasty dislikes, and bear in mind that couplet of John Dryden- "Errors, like straws, upon the surface flow.